- WorkPro Quantum 9000 Vs Herman Miller Aeron: An In-depth Comparison

 For that we can thank its adjustable armrests that apart from rotating sideways and moving inside and out can also be adjusted backward and forward.
 Its lumbar support delivers; tilt lock mechanisms, tilt tension, and forward tilt (almost 5 degrees).

 You can learn more about this chair in the below video.

 4. Special Features Of WorkPro Quantum 9000

 The fact that its features are inches close to Aeron makes it special.
 You get all of those premium features in a chair that costs 2 to 3 times less.
 For someone who’s just beginning their journey of buying ergonomic chairs, the WorkPro Quantum 3000 would make a great starter option.

 Its lumbar support relieves pain.
 It has adjustable armrests, backrest, lumbar support itself, tilt lock mechanism with no forward tilt, and even seat depth as you read.
 The meshing also works fine.

 So, all in all, all of the features that Aeron has come trickling down to this chair.
 However, some customers note that there are some caveats here.
 For example, adjusting tilt tension is a bit cumbersome.
 You’d think it doesn’t work, but the trick is in tilting the backrest slowly under your weight until you hear ticks.

 You can dig a little more about this chair in the below video by Ergonomic Trends.

-If you are a beginner in either programming or video editing etc, then Quantum 9000 might be your right choice at the moment.
+If you are a beginner in either programming or video editing etc, then the Quantum 9000 might be your best choice at the moment.
 You can invest in Aeron later in your career when you have earned a decent amount from your job (or project).